jckdn/todo-app/README.md

-npm run lint # lints with ESLint. npm test # runs Jest tests (UI tests integrated with state management and mock API calls). npm run api # starts the API server (with a generated fake JSON document DB) at http://localhost:3001. npm run dev # starts the app dev server (with hot reloading) at http://localhost:3000. npm run build # emits production build of the client app to dist/. npm start # hosts the production build at http://localhost:8080.
+npm run lint # lints with ESLint. npm test # runs Jest tests (UI tests integrated with state management and mock API calls). npm run api # starts the API server (with a generated fake JSON document DB) at http://localhost:3001. npm run client # starts the app dev server (with hot reloading) at http://localhost:3000. npm run dev # Run the API and app concurrently. npm run build # emits production build of the client app to dist/. npm start # hosts the production build at http://localhost:8080.
 ```